Location: Catlin Gabel School, Portland, OR

 Date: Wednesday, August 01, 2018

 Running and walking in circles doesn’t always mean finishing where you started.
-This afternoon/evening event features solo and two-person relays as well as several one mile events and a Kids’ Run.
+These evening events feature a RRCA Championship Mile Race and the Dual Duel events: 2-person relays, solo 10K and a Kids’ Run.

-Registration for the 2018 event is available now – click here.
+Registration for the 2018 events is available now – click here.

 Events this year are:

 - The ORRC Mile.
+For 2018, this is the RRCA State Championship Mile Event.
 Four heats of the mile will be held:

-- Elite Mile at 6:30pm.
-The Elite mile is for participants who expect to run sub 6 for men and sub 6:30 for women.
+- Elite Mile at 6:30 pm.
+The Elite mile is for participants who expect to run sub 6:30 min/mi pace for men and sub 7:00 min/mi pace for women.

 - Free 400 meters kids run at 6:55pm!